 The child will need regular check-ups to make sure there are no further problems.
-Tests are regularly done to check the child's developmental and for intellectual, neurological, or physical problems.
+Tests will be done regularly to check the child's development, and to look for intellectual, neurological, or physical problems.

-Visiting nurses, social services, support groups, and local agencies can provide emotional support and assist with the care of a child with hydrocephalus who has significant brain damage.
+Visiting nurses, social services, support groups, and local agencies can provide emotional support and help with the care of a child with hydrocephalus who has serious brain damage.

 The outlook depends on the cause.
 Hydrocephalus that is not due to an infection has the best outlook.
-Persons with hydrocephalus caused by tumors usually do very poorly.
+People with hydrocephalus caused by tumors will often do very poorly.

-Most children with hydrocephalus that survive for 1 year will have a fairly normal life span.
+Most children with hydrocephalus who survive for 1 year will have a fairly normal lifespan.

 The shunt may become blocked.
 Symptoms of such a blockage include headache and vomiting.
 Surgeons may be able to help the shunt open without having to replace it.

 There may be other problems with the shunt, such as kinking, tube separation, or infection in the area of the shunt.

 - Nerve damage (decrease in movement, sensation, function)